d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ### PoC time!

-By launching KeePass against our sample database, we can observe that entries' UUIDS are populated in `%appdata%\extract.txt`{: .filepath}:
+Running it against our sample database, we can observe that entries' UUIDS are populated in `%appdata%\extract.txt`{: .filepath} 🥳

 ![extracted_entries](/assets/img/blog/keepass_triggers/extracted_entries.png){: .shadow}